“Can I still qualify for business loans after bankruptcy?”

 5. Present a Business Plan

-Hari R. Ender, bankruptcy attorney, writing for Nolo.com, said, “Before you try to get credit for your business, make sure you have a solid, organized business plan to present to potential lenders.
+Hari R. Ender, a bankruptcy attorney writing for Nolo.com, said, “Before you try to get credit for your business, make sure you have a solid, organized business plan to present to potential lenders.
 The industry in which you are seeking a loan might also make a difference as to your success.”

 6. Share Bankruptcy Details with Lenders